-Born and raised in The Bahamas, G. Bravo is a hip-hop artist that currently resides in St. Louis.
+Born and raised in The Bahamas, G Bravo is a hip-hop artist that currently resides in St. Louis.
 He labels his style of hip-hop as "Island Hop" which takes the essence of the Caribbean and fuses it to American rap.
-"By listening to me, you may hear other known Caribbean artists," says Bravo.
-"However, my music is more a personal homage to them."
+"Listening to me, you may hear other known Caribbean artists," says Bravo.
+"My music is more a personal homage to them."

-Bravo started to make music in 2008 after he landed a track scholarship to Lindenwood University.
-During his time there, he met other students from the Caribbean that loved to rap to various beats.
+He started to make music in 2008 after he landed a track scholarship to Lindenwood University.
+During his time there, Bravo met other students from the Caribbean that loved to rap to various beats.
 A friend challenged him to start writing lyrics down to form his ideas better, and he hasn't looked back.
-He has played at venues across St. Louis including The Duck Room at Blueberry Hill, The Ambassadors, and The Bootleg at Atomic Cowboy.
+He has performed at venues across St. Louis including The Duck Room at Blueberry Hill, The Ambassadors, and The Bootleg at Atomic Cowboy.
 Notably, he has opened for Canadian hip-hop artist Tory Lanez and will open for American rapper, K Camp on May 4.

 "Opening for Lanez was an amazing feeling," said Bravo.
 "It was euphoric to stand and perform in front of a sold-out venue of 200 people.
 That was the moment I knew I wanted to do this.
 That was the moment I vowed to become a success."